RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 **8** | [Discord(Offline) Discussions - resources & Open talk](https://discord.gg/HbM3435JcX)
 **9** | [ResetHacker Spotlight - Features Hackers work](https://www.instagram.com/p/CKdi3bCgSwn/?igshid=devgbxjw6gkb)

+# We're available in Countries
+- India
+- UK

 ## Chapters :
-By connecting, training and promoting cybersecurity in all states of India, we have taken the initiative to reach the mission and vision of RESETHACKER.
+By connecting, training and promoting cybersecurity(Hacking) as carrer in all states of India and country. we have taken the initiative to reach the mission and vision of RESETHACKER.

 - Karnataka (Online - White)
 - Maharashtra (Online - Orange)